mdbtxt1

 In your personal life, this standard corresponds to the "middle path" wisdom of Buddhism.
 According to the early teachings of the Buddhist leader Siddhartha Gautama, human suffering comes from three causes: Attachment (trying to get something specific because you believe it will free you from suffering), Aversion (deliberately avoiding something you believe will cause suffering) and Ignorance (falsely believing that specific things in the world have specific meaning).
 While it is impossible for the human mind to avoid the intellectual associations that are at the root of these three causes, a fair amount of benefit can be derived from being vigilantly aware of the three phenomena and actively, intentionally keeping them in check.
 By doing so one, lives by the core value Know When and How to Hold Back in one's personal life.

 As it relates to speaking up at meetings: even if you have "the answer", wait until the group has collectively addressed (and probably resolved) the problem.
-This provides the following benefits: Your "answer" was probably wrong, this gives you the chance to learn; if your answer still seems valid after waiting it is more likely to be truthful, and of educational value to the group.
+This provides the following benefits: Your "answer" was probably wrong, giving you the chance to learn; and if your answer still seems valid after waiting, that makes it more likely to be truthful and of educational value to the group.

 Another version of the same thing, is to be aware of when the group is in "speaking personally without feedback" mode, and when they have switched to "problem solving together" mode.
 It is important to let a problem unfold through testimony of personal experience from all of the people involved, and let everyone be heard first, before anyone begins to address a solution.